deepakdubey8756/simple-to-do/README.md

 # Design
 This document provides a high-level overview of the note taking application.
-The application will allow users to create, edit, and delete notes.
+The application will allow users to `create`, `edit`, and `delete notes`.

 ## User Stories:
 The following user stories will be implemented in the application: